 I eventually spoke to my husband about it and he said the same thing as before, “What’s the message?”
 Again, I didn’t know but this time I really was curious and so I Googled it.

 Snakes, it seems, are deeply symbolic animals in the spiritual realms.
-They represent change and healing, as with shedding of the skin, letting go of the old and damaged and allowing in the new.
+They represent change and healing and the shedding of the skin equates to letting go of the old and damaged and allowing in the new.
 I liked this meaning – my life was very stuck at that point and change seemed like a nice idea.

 However, it also symbolises transmuting poisons- but this meaning didn’t excite me as much – especially since I’d been bitten in the dream and so I was suspicious that this part of the meaning was also true for me in some way.

 My friend, who had seen the Black Mamba with me, phoned me the next morning to tell me that she had just seen another Black Mamba as she was walking to work.
 She sent me a photo – another big boy!
 That was two Black Mambas in two weeks – changes were coming for my friend too!